kimicloud/CD-SDT/README.md

 ## How to Use

 ### Online
-Open the live version here: sdt-analyzer.vercel.app Type an expression and see the output instantly.
+Open the live version here: [https://sdt-analyzer.vercel.app](https://sdt-analyzer.vercel.app)
+Type an expression and see the output instantly.

 ### Local